Favorites ()

 Gain Skills and Build Knowledge

-Clinical Placement Opportunities
+Clinical Placement Opportunities in the MSN

 You will complete clinical placement to gain real-world experience in areas of nursing practice such as health promotion, acute care, pediatrics, obstetrics, public health, and psychiatric/mental health.
 Our clinical placement specialist coordinates placements in these important areas of practice.
 You will be placed at clinical sites based on clinical partner needs, capacity, and the needs of the program.